Angels in Western Culture - A Short History of Angels and Angelic Beings

 Archaeologists have unearthed alters dedicated to winged guardian angels in Iraq, in what was once Sumeria dating from 3,000 BC.
 Old stories go back even further.
 The idea of the existence of unearthly, shining beings predate the concept of a monotheistic God.

 All major western religions mention angels.

-The Zoroastrian had guardian angels called Fravashi and mentioned a great battle between angels of good vs. angels of evil.
+The ancient Zoroastrian faith had guardian angels called Fravashi and mentioned a great battle between angels of good vs. angels of evil.
 And not only do the Islam, Jewish, and Christian faith feature angels, but mention the archangels Michael and Gabriel (or Jibril) by name.

 Angels come in all temperaments and types.
 They have appeared as wheels of fire and as giants with glowing faces and brilliant eyes.
 They assisted in Creation and later destroyed cities and towns.
-Lucifer, the Morning Star, said to be God's favorite angel fell out of favor to become the Prince of Darkness when he became jealous of God's favorite creation - mankind.
+Lucifer, the Morning Star, said to be God's favorite fell out of favor to become the Prince of Darkness when he became jealous of God's favorite creation - mankind.